NASA investing in 3-D food printer for astronauts

 By Irene Klotz

-CAPE CANAVERAL, Florida In a scene right out of Star Trek, a Texas company is developing a 3-D food printer for astronauts to create custom meals on the fly.
+CAPE CANAVERAL, Fla., May 22 In a scene right out of Star Trek, a Texas company is developing a 3-D food printer for astronauts to create custom meals on the fly.

 With support from NASA, the firm, Systems and Materials Research Corp of Austin, intends to design, build and test a food printer that can work in space.